ColinKennedy/tk-config-default2-respawn/README.md

  - like "maya and vray1.9"
  - or "maya and vray >1.9 <2.1"

-- Make sure to write a page to explain the "{DCC}_installation" repositories and why they are necessary
+- Make sure to write a page to explain the `"{DCC}_installation"` repositories and why they are necessary

+- Make a "How Stuff Works" section that explains why things work the way they do
+  - explain how REZCONFIG_FILE env var is hacked to get relative pipeline configuration root
+  - explain how `ressurect.utils.resolver` passes information to the executing context as environment variables